PeernetOfficial/Browser/README.md

 ```

 ### Step 3 Install VisualStudio (optional)

 This step is optional.
 It is not required to be able to **build** and **run** solution although VisualStudio as IDE provides numerous features besides obvious ability to edit, build and run the solution.

 Peernet Browser is written with the latest as of now .NET 5.0.
-It requires [VisualStudio 2019](https://visualstudio.microsoft.com/pl/vs/) version or newer to be able to load.
+It requires [Visual Studio 2019](https://visualstudio.microsoft.com/pl/vs/) version or newer to be able to load.
-There is **Community** version that is free of charge for non-commercial use.
+There is a Community version that is free of charge for non-commercial use.

-### Step 4 Modify application settings
-You should modify configuration accordingly to your needs.
-See [Configuration](#configuration).

-### Step 5 Build solution
+### Step 4 Build Solution

-Solution can be built in few ways.
-One way is to use Visual Studio (See [Step 3](#step3)).
-The other way is to use [**dotnet CLI**](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet).
+The solution can be built either by using Visual Studio, or using the command line tool [dotnet](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet).

 Open command prompt (cmd.exe on Windows) and navigate to solution location (file with *.sln extension).
-Run following command:
+Run following command.
+This will build the debug version.

 ```
 dotnet build
 ```